 "Wow!
 It never ceases to amaze me the jealous poison some people seem to enjoy inflicting on women who manage to be both sexy and intelligent.
 So serious journalism should start with self-flagellation?
 And what Hannah is using is called an extended metaphor!
 Granted it's not to everyone's taste but nevertheless it's a simple poetic device used by novelists and poets.
 And hey, Carrie Bradshaw got her own book deal!
 So watch out, Hannah Wood; Sex in the Favela ;-) ....now that'll be both an educational and, oh sin of sins...crackin' read."

 There was actually a balance of light and serious entries, covering everything from baile funks and bikinis, to racism and crime.
-In the below flip-book, I've collated some posts from the blog.
+The below flip-book collates some posts from the blog.

-The gallery below features stories from my time on the Plymouth Herald.
+The gallery below features stories from Hannah’s time on the Plymouth Herald.
 You may have to zoom the screen to read them.